 What are my options after I have been arrested for drunk driving in Massachusetts?

-A trial in Massachusetts can before a judge or a jury.
+A trial in Massachusetts can be before a judge or a jury.
 A trial before a judge is called a bench trial.
-At a bench trial the person waives their right to jury and the judge takes the place of a jury.
+At a bench trial, the person waives their right to a jury and the judge takes the place of a jury.
 The decision to have a bench trial is made by the defendant and the prosecutor cannot object.
 The role of a judge in a bench trial is to decide if the person is guilty or not guilty.
 If the judge finds the person guilty the judge then imposes the sentence.

 A jury in district court in Massachusetts is made up of six people.
 The people are randomly selected from the county where the court is located.
 The role of the jury is to decide whether the person is guilty or not guilty of the charge.
 If the jury finds the person guilty the judge imposes the sentence.